Installing IDA Application(v3.x, v2.x)

 -Dhttps.proxyPassword=your password

-with remote testing automation framework based on Selenium Grid.
+with a remote testing automation framework based on Selenium Grid.

 Notes